ali-muhammad-mz/MCP-Server-Employee-Performance-Tracking/README.md

 - **Get Current Feature** - Fetch the current feature being worked on by an employee
 - **Get Completed Features** - Get the count of completed features for an employee
 - **Update Current Feature** - Reassign employee's current assignment and mark previous as complete

+**Note**: This implementation uses mock data for demonstration purposes instead of connecting to an actual database.